AlexandriaDAO/core/src/tests/plan.md

 Low Priority:
+- White space between the greys on permasearch.
 - Get thumbnails to show on video, and only load the first frame.
 - There's a bug where ebook searching gets the search button stuck in the loading state.
 - Add Milliseconds place to permasearch.
 - Remove duplicates based on file size.
 - More advanced searching with tags and metadata.
+- Take alexandrian principals from the backend Librarian profiles list.